UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/CONFIG.md

 ## Short Poll

 The API is limited to 120 requests per hour as documented on the <a href="https://developer.airthings.com/docs/api-rate-limit-consumer/">Airthings Rate Limit</a>.
-The short poll time is set 60 seconds which will be ok if you have 1 or 2 sensors, but you have more than increase it to 30 x number of sensors.
+The short poll time is set 60 seconds which will be ok if you have 1 or 2 sensors, but you have more then you must increase it to 30 x number of sensors.
 IF you change the value then you must restart the node server.

 ## Long Poll